coop152/obsidian-vaults/Year 3/Third Year Project/Report writing notes.md

 - Did not entirely eliminate the homebaked container classes.
 Specifically, charArray was sticking around really badly in DateSet (i think that was the class), and there were some strange smallintset things?
 But they might not really count as containers.
 - The program still has a very outdated appearance, thanks to a mix of tk's inherent uglyness and heavy use of custom controls.
 This could have been cleaned up significantly with time.
 - With more intensive refactoring, every homebaked time/date class could have been removed and the chrono classes used directly.
 This isnt really that much of an issue but its still a thing, dunno if this should be mentioned
-- I don't think printing will actually work on windows. either way its very outdated; it asks for a text device name (which defaults to lpr, like youve got a parallel port printer), and the save to file option outputs postscript.
+- Printing doesn't work on windows; it asks for a text device file name (which defaults to lpr, like youve got a parallel port printer), and the save to file option outputs postscript.
-- There are actually lots of defaults that comically expose the age of the program; the print preview dialogue defaults to ghostview, the default browser for opening links is netscape
+- There are also some inappropriate defaults that comically expose the age of the program; the print preview dialogue defaults to ghostview, the default browser for opening links is netscape.
+On modern linux you should just use xdg-open to open the default app, and im sure theres something on windows that does the same.
+-

 Ideas for further work:
 - More features:
 	- Customisable sound for alarms (currently it is just the system bell, which plays the default ding noise on windows)
 	- Some kind of online calendar syncing, ideally using a convenient service like dropbox, google drive, etc. This would be quite hard to implement but very useful
+	- Allow the program to close to the system tray.
+It is quite strange for a windows program to run "in the background" by literally just running minimised and taking up space on your taskbar.
+Running in the system tray is much more typical.
-	-
+- Further code modernization
+	- Finish getting rid of the homebaked container classes